-message.send_at If you are using an aware datetime for send_at, it will keep working unchanged with Anymail.
+message.send_at If you are using an aware datetime for send_at, it will keep working unchanged with Anymail message.mandrill_response Anymail normalizes ESP responses, so you don't have to be familiar with the format of Mandrill's JSON.
+See anymail_status.